mahmoudprojects/mahmoudprojects.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 This is Mahmoud Osman.
-I am an embedded systems engineer and lecturer at the [Faculty of Engineering and Information Technology,](https://english.mik.pte.hu/), University of Pécs in Hungary.
+I am an embedded systems engineer and lecturer at the [Faculty of Engineering and Information Technology](https://english.mik.pte.hu/), University of Pécs in Hungary.
+Interested in the field of Hardware and software design and development.

 Want to reach me?